microsearch/microsearch.github.io/index.md

   documents and old videos in any format--reel, VHS, DVD, etc.--into digital files, complete with transcripts, and incorporated into your own online library.
 homecol2link: services/document-management-services-video-management-services
-homecol2head: Transcript &amp; Document Full Text Search
+homecol2head: Document and Video Management Services
 homecol2img: search.jpg
 homecol2text: MultimediaSearch makes your documents (digital or paper) and video transcripts (automatically created or professionally generated) infinitely more valuable by